Last updated January 25th, 2020.

-There’s not much you can do about an occasional recession.
-But either way, we’re more concerned about the long-term.
+There isn’t much you can do about an occasional recession.
+But either way, as investors, we’re more concerned about the long-term.

 Manila, capital of the Philippines, is going through a phase of rapid growth.
 More people means greater competition for a limited amount of prime real estate.

 Enjoying Asia’s youngest population and a median age of just 23.9, the Philippines is placed to grow well into the 21st century.

 The island nation already has one of Asia’s fastest growing economies.
 Its GDP rose by 6.2% in 2018 outpacing even China.
 But unlike China which will soon face a demographic crisis created by its one-child policy, the Philippines will continue thriving over the long-term.